lucywyman/recipes/to-make/_posts/2017-09-18-hot-cereal.md

 * 1 dash kosher salt
 * 1 dash ground cinnamon
 * 1 pinch fresh ground nutmeg
-* 4-5 tablespoons vanilla soy milk
+* 4-5 tablespoonspoons vanilla soy milk
 * 2 drops vanilla extract
 * 1 teaspoon butter
-* 2 tablespoons maple syrup
+* 2 tablespoonspoons maple syrup

 <br>

 ##### Directions:

 In a small pot, add orange rind to water and bring to a boil.
 Add cereal, salt, cinnamon, and nutmeg and reduce heat.
-Stir while cooking and add the soy milk a tablespoon at a time when liquid has been fully absorbed by the cereal.
+Stir while cooking and add the soy milk a tablespoonspoon at a time when liquid has been fully absorbed by the cereal.
 When the cereal is done, about 6 minutes, add vanilla extract, butter, and maple syrup.
 Stir to mix and serve hot.